Click here for important branch news.

 If your business is at an appropriate stage and you decide that seeking investments from angels is the right approach, the next step involves gathering information.
 Get out there and:

-• Network smartly – try not to simply approach the first angel investor that comes along.
+- Network smartly – try not to simply approach the first angel investor that comes along.
 You’ll want an angel that brings more than just money to the deal.
-An ideal angel is one who is passionate about what your business is attempting to accomplish, with expertise and a track record of success that you can tap into.
+An ideal angel is passionate about what your business is attempting to accomplish, with expertise and a track record of success that you can tap into.
 Do your research on possible candidates, finding out their past successes, how they operate, and the types and stages of businesses that they prefer to invest in.

 Prepare to approach angel investors